madhu-inaparthi/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 14: Created Product Delete**
 ✅ Created **Product Delete Endpoint** for Updating products.
 ✅ Created form for Deleting product in frontend.

+#### Milestone 15: Navbar Component Creation 🚀

+## Overview 🌟
+Welcome to Milestone 15, Kalvians!
+In this milestone, we will focus on creating a reusable and responsive **Navbar Component for our application.
+This Navbar will be integrated across multiple pages to ensure seamless navigation.

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Understand how to create a Nav component in React.
+- Learn how to reuse the same component across multiple pages.
+- Master the techniques for making a responsive Navbar that adapts to various screen sizes.

+## Key Features ✨
+- Reusable Component: A single Navbar used across all pages to maintain consistency.
+- Smooth Navigation: Effortless movement between pages.
+- Responsive Design: Adaptive layout for enhanced usability on all devices.

+## Milestone 16 :

+- *Product Info Page*: Added a page displaying product details dynamically.
+- *Quantity Selector*: Included an input for selecting quantity.
+- *Add to Cart*: Implemented functionality to add selected quantity to the cart.
+- *Submission*: Code pushed to a public GitHub repository with an updated README.